10 Jack in the Box Healthy Options for Athletes

 #7 Garden Salad with Grilled Chicken

 Jack in the Box offers a variety of fresh salads that athletes can enjoy as a nutritious addition to their meals.
-The garden salad topped with grilled chicken is a healthy option, providing 23 grams of protein.
+The garden salad topped with grilled chicken is a healthy option for athletes.

 #8 Southwest Salad with Grilled Chicken

-The salad provides 29 grams of protein as well as 7 grams of dietary fiber.
-Similar to the garden salad, I would recommend ordering the low-fat balsamic vinaigrette.
+Similar to the garden salad, I would recommend ordering the balsamic vinaigrette.
 If an athlete wants to use the southwest dressing, I would suggest using a limited amount.

 Jack in the Box Healthy Side Options